 This is particularly important if your business relies on well-rested employees to perform their jobs safely and effectively.
 There could be serious health and safety considerations, particularly in industries like construction, factory lines, hospitals and many more.

-6. Calling In Sick Regularly Or Extended Period Of Sick Leave
+6. Calling In Sick Regularly Or Extended Periods Of Sick Leave

 It can be commonplace for moonlighters to take advantage of sick leave to work other jobs.
 Unexplained absences (for example, without a doctor’s note) could be a sign that your employee is using that time for a second job.